lewisknewton/questionnaire-engine/README.md

 The server will attempt to fetch responses in the background so that new responses are shown to authors shortly after they are recorded.

+#### Viewing Responses

+On the [review.html](public/review.html) page, authors can view the responses recorded for their questionnaires via two tab pabels:

+* The *Aggregrated* view, showing a summary of all responses by question
+* The *Individual* view, showing responses one-by-one

 #### Downloading Responses

+On the [review.html](public/review.html) page, authors can download responses by clicking the *Download Responses* button.

-Authors can download responses in one of the following file formats:
+The application supports the following structured file formats:

 * CSV (`.csv`)
 * JSON (`.json`)
 * TSV (`.tsv`)

+#### Deleting Responses

+On the [review.html](public/review.html) page, authors can delete responses they do not wish to keep.
+They can delete all responses at once by clicking the *Delete Responses* button, or an individual response by clicking its respective *Delete* button on the individual view.

 ## Help

 A help section providing basic guidance is available at [help.html](public/help.html).
-This describes how authors can create questionnaires, with examples on how to define their details and questions.
+This details how authors are able to use the application, from creating questionnaires to viewing responses.

 ## Routing